 Section Reference Area Commented Market Comments SFC's Responses 5.
 Rule 4 Complaints Register The Hongkong & Shanghai Banking Corporation Group While we agree with the principle that intermediaries should maintain a register of complaints, we are of the view that this requirement should not be set out in subsidiary legislation.
 We believe it would be more appropriate for this requirement to be included in the SFC's Code of Conduct for Registered Persons.
-We also have concerns with the following propositions as set out in Section 4 of the draft rules: 1. we are concerned with the proposal that the register should be made available to the public for the following reasons: - Clients may not wish their identity to be disclosed to the public while they may wish to make complaints.
-Making the complaints register available to the public may discourage clients from making complaints Some complaints may be frivolous, vexatious or immaterial.
+We also have concerns with the following propositions as set out in Section 4 of the draft rules: 1. we are concerned with the proposal that the register should be made available to the public for the following reasons: Clients may not wish their identity to be disclosed to the public while they may wish to make complaints.
+Making the complaints register available to the public may discourage clients from making complaints.
+Some complaints may be frivolous, vexatious or immaterial.
 While they may have to be recorded in the register, it is of no benefit to the complainant or the intermediary for such information to be made available to the public.
-If a complaint becomes the subject of subsequent litigation, it is not in the interest of the complainant or intermediary for information on the complaint to be made available to the public. - A complaints register available to the public may We note the concerns, in particular, the data privacy and client confidentiality issues.
+If a complaint or intermediary for information on the complaint or intermediary for information on the complaint to be made available to the public.
+A complaints register available to the public to the public.
+We note the concerns, in particular, the data privacy and client confidentiality issues.
 Having considered all the submissions received, the SFC has decided to delete the requirements of Rule 4 from the draft Rules.
 Instead, as suggested, the SFC will consider placing the requirement to maintain a complaint register (and making it available for inspection by regulatory authorities but not members of the public) in the Code of Conduct.
-Further, in view that the register would not be made public, it should be sufficient to require complaints to be recorded within a reasonable time. - A complaints register available to the public may
+Further, in view that the register would not be made public, it should be sufficient to require complaints to be recorded within a reasonable time.